 Diana Morris Smaglik, Manager, PA Family Network at Vision for Equality

 It’s widely believed that Emergency Preparedness is only important in geographic areas with high risk of natural disasters.
 We’re here to tell you that is not true.
 Emergencies can strike anywhere, even in your own neighborhood.
 People everywhere are often asked to evacuate or “shelter in place” for many unexpected reasons.
-A local house fire, street flood, water contamination, and local power outages are just a few reasons to be prepared.
-In this session, we will provide ALL participants with tips and skills you can put to use immediately.
+A local house fire, street flood, and local power outages are just a few reasons to be prepared.
+In this session, we will provide tips and skills you can put to use immediately.
 We will also demonstrate how to use the I-PREPARE Emergency Plan.
 This plan was designed by and for people with intellectual disabilities and autism.
 Session participants who receive or are waiting for waiver services, and live in their own home or with friends/family, will be eligible to receive a “Go Bag” filled with over 100 items to help you in an emergency.

 10:30 – 11:30 AM Breakout 2I